parveenkrraina/essilor-databricks-associate/Day-7/Lab-01.md

 **Why:** Automates data retention and cleanup for compliance and cost control.**

 **Action:** Set a Delta retention policy and use VACUUM to clean up old files.
+**Explanation:** This ensures that deleted files are retained for a specific duration, allowing for potential recovery, while also enabling the cleanup of files that are no longer needed.

 ```python
 %sql